 Though their one coat kit is more expensive than these simple water-based DIY kits, the Epoxy-Coat® garage floor coating is up to 4 times thicker after curing, 4-5 times longer wearing, more resistant to stains, much more glossy and overall a far better value.

 The benefits of garage floor epoxy are many and the quality of the product makes a big difference.
 If you are not familiar with high solids epoxy, we suggest reading our article that explains the differences in epoxy, solids content, and the advantages of a 100% solids epoxy.

 The rub for us, however, was that for many years Epoxy-Coat® did not offer, nor did they recommend, the importance and benefits of using an epoxy primer with 100% solids epoxy.

 High solids epoxy can occasionally develop some application issues when applied directly to concrete without the use of an epoxy primer.
 This includes fisheyes, bubbles, and pinholes.
 It’s one of the reasons that they address these issues in their application instructions.

 This can lead to possible delamination issues with concrete that is more dense (harder and less porous).
 This is particularly true if it has not been prepped as well as it could have been.

 Though an epoxy primer is technically not a requirement, our position at All Garage Floors has always been that the application of a 100% solids epoxy should include the use of an epoxy primer coat first.
-In fact, it’s standard practice for garage floor coating contractors and professional installers.
+In fact, it’s standard practice for most garage floor coating contractors and professional installers.

-Additionally, for quite a few years Epoxy-Coat® offered a clear as a top coat option, but they didn’t really promote the advantages of it either.
+Additionally, for quite a few years Epoxy-Coat® offered a clear epoxy top coat option, but they didn’t really promote the advantages of it either.
 Again, we feel this was a marketing strategy at the time to compete against the cheaper DIY epoxy paint kits.